peychart/WiFiPowerStrip/README.md

 * Allows to control up to 6 switches per ESP8266 module,
 * Can control up to 12 switches with an additional slave module connected via the serial port,
 * possibility to set ignition timing on each output,
-* inhibition of timers programmed by pressing 3s on the switch.
+* timer inhibition by pressing 3s on the switch.
-* return of the status of each action by MQTT protocol
+* return status via MQTT protocol
 * 3 configurable SSID,
 * configurable reversibility on each output,
 * dedug trace available by telnet console,